-4 features Warzone desperately needs | Dexerto.com
+4 features Warzone desperately needs in Black Ops Cold War - Dexerto

 For example, Warzone’s Gora Dam could begin to crack under the pressure as the frozen reservoir begins to thaw, leading to a catastrophic event that sees vast sections of the map partially destroyed or flooded.
 Not only would this make for an awesome in-game spectacle, it would also drastically alter the way players traverse their way around Verdansk.

+We’ve seen cool additions to Verdansk’s map as of late with the Football stadium opening, and a new train traversing the map, both allowing players new POI experiences in-game, but constant graduating changes to the map will keep it fresh and appealing for returning players.

-New aquatic vehicles could even be introduced to further supplement this change, creating exciting new gameplay experiences and unique interactions.
-The possibilities are seemingly endless and we can’t wait to see what the future holds for Warzone.
+New aquatic vehicles could even be introduced to further supplement this change.
+The possibilities are seemingly endless and we can’t wait to see what the future holds for Warzone when Black Ops Cold War releases.